Regardless the industry, we’ve all been affected in some way by COVID-19.

 3. Reach Out to Your Existing Customer Base

-The best way to use marketing in a time like this is to create relevant, useful information — but don’t overwhelm your contacts with it.
+The best way to use marketing during a pandemic to create relevant, useful information — but don’t overwhelm your contacts with it.
 Now is not the time to be an opportunist.
 How you craft your messages and what you send to your customers matters now more than ever.

 “People are already so sick of hearing about COVID-19 and many have started deleting emails in their inbox that have that in the subject line anywhere without even reading the email,” Nessman says.
 “When you put information out there that’s addressing this pandemic, you don't want to be on either end of the extreme where you’re constantly messaging them or you've created nothing that’s useful or helpful to the customer you work with on a daily basis.
 You have to find that balance.”